-&lt;sup>1 Based on the Basel III framework as applicable to Swiss systemically relevant banks.
+1 Based on the Basel III framework as applicable to Swiss systemically relevant banks.
 The common equity tier 1 capital ratio is the ratio of common equity tier 1 capital to risk-weighted assets.
-The Basel III framework includes prudential filters for the calculation of capital.
-As these filters are being phased in between 2014 and 2018, their effects are gradually factored into the calculations capital, RWA and capital ratios of UBS AG (consolidated) on a phase-in basis and are entirely reflected in the capital, RWA and capital ratios on a fully applied basis.
-For information as to how common equity tier 1 capital is calculated, refer to the table "Reconciliation IFRS equity to Swiss SRB common equity tier 1 capital" in the section "Capital management" of the UBS Group third quarter 2016 report, respectively.
+The information provided on a fully applied basis entirely reflects the effects of prudential filters for the calculation of capital and does not include ineligible capital instruments.
+The information provided on a phase-in basis gradually reflects those effects and the phase-out of ineligible capital instruments during the transition period.
+For information as to how common equity tier 1 capital is calculated, refer to the section "Capital management" in the third quarter 2015 financial report of UBS Group AG.

-&lt;sup>2 Full-time equivalents.
+2 Full-time equivalents.